elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 	"12/11/2012 20:20:13","6.36","0.00","6.36","0.00","0.00","0.00","345.87","0.00","345.87","0.00","0.00","0.00","0.00","0.00","0.00"

-We can see that columns &#8217;16554&#8242; and &#8217;16568&#8242; have a high amount of commands sent at the time of our spike.
+We can see that columns '16554' and '16568' have a high amount of commands sent at the time of our spike.
 Those columns correspond to the following virtual disks:

 	16554:"\\local\Virtual Disk(SQL01 (104c07ff-3663-44fb-9d89-a563c801611c))\Reads/sec"
 	16568:"\\local\Virtual Disk(SQL01 (104c07ff-3663-44fb-9d89-a563c801611c):scsi0:1)\Reads/sec"

 This VM was a SQL server, it had huge queries which would take a while and would cause the latency.
-After talking to the DBA, they optimized their queries and they didn&#8217;t take that much time any more.
+After talking to the DBA, they optimized their queries and they didn't take that much time any more.
 With that in place, the latency subsided.

 Now to break down our gnuplot command:

 	set grid;set xdata time; set timefmt "%m/%d/%Y %H:%M:%S"; set datafile sep ","; set y2tics autofreq; set format x ":%M:%S" ; plot "nfs\_latency\_and\_nfs\_reads\_data\_20_20" using 1:3 with lines title "Read Lat/ms"

-The information was taken from &#8220;<a href="http://www.gnuplot.info/docs_4.4/gnuplot.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.gnuplot.info/docs_4.4/gnuplot.pdf']);">GnuPlot Version 4.4 Documentation</a>&#8221;
+The information was taken from "<a href="http://www.gnuplot.info/docs_4.4/gnuplot.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.gnuplot.info/docs_4.4/gnuplot.pdf']);">GnuPlot Version 4.4 Documentation</a>"

 **set grid:**